istio/istio.io/content/docs/concepts/security/index.md

 parameters supported for transport authentication in a policy.
 The section can list more than one method and only one method must be satisfied for the authentication to pass.
 However, as of the Istio 0.7 release, the only transport authentication method currently supported is mutual TLS.
-If you don't need transport authentication, skip this section entirely.
+If you do not need transport authentication, skip this section entirely.

 The following example shows the `peers:` section enabling transport